Step 1: Before finalising your enrolment into the PhD and MA, read up on the course structure here, particularly around the PhD Coursework Component.

 Choosing PhD Electives

 In some cases, supervisory panels, disciplines or Schools will require their graduate researchers to take particular electives.
 Some electives may be restricted to graduate researchers with cognate disciplinary expertise in that area of study.
 With the consent of your principal supervisor and relevant subject coordinator, you may be permitted to substitute one or two of the electives (not by credit points) with a subject/s considered necessary for your research and at an equivalent level.
+For example, one 12.5 credit is not a direct substitute for two 6.25 credit point elective.
 Language study, academic English or specialised subjects that will aid your research are examples of permissible exceptions.
 Any application for substitution will need to be approved by the Deputy Associate Dean.

 Once you have received the approvals from your principal supervisor and relevant subject coordinator, attach the written support and approvals, as well as a brief explanation of the reasoning behind the request to the Graduate Research Enrolment Request Form for the consideration of the Deputy Associate Dean.